-[X] ANNUAL REPORT PURSUANT TO SECTION N 13 OI R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fisc al year ended June 30, 2017 [] TRANSITION REPORT UNDER SECTION 13 O OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-54878 PROPANC BIOPHARMA, INC. (Exact name of registrant as specified in its charter) Delaware 33-0662986 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification N 0.)
-302, 6 Butler Street Camberwell, VIC, 3124 Australia (Address of principal executive offices) 61 03 9882 6723 (Registrant's telephone number, including area code) Securities Registered d Pursu ant to Section 12(b) of the Act: Title of Class Name of Exchange on which Registered N/A N/A Securities Registered l Pursu ant to Section 12(g) of the Act: Common St ock, pa r value \$0.001 per share Indicate by check mark if the registrant is a well-known season oned iss suer, as defined in Rule 405 of the Securities Act.
-Yes [ ] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Ye es [ ] No [X] Act of 1 norter p s required to be filed by Section 13 or 15(d) of the Secenical that the registrant was required to file such rep. ] No [ ] Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No [ ] containe • of reg t to Item 405 of Regulation S-K (§ 229.405 of thigistrant's knowledge, in definitive proxy or informalment to this Form 10-K. [] y.
-See the definitions of "large accelerated filer," filer, an accelerated filer, a non-accelerated filer, or a crated filer" and "smaller reporting company" in Ru Large ac ccelerated filer [] Accelerated filer [] Non-acc relerated filer [] Smaller reporting company [X] (Do not check if a smaller reporting company)
+r OKWI IU-K [X] ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fisc scal year ended June 30, 2018 [] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition per eriod from to Commissi sion File Number: 000-54878 C BIOPHARMA, INC. f registrant as specified in its charter) Delaware 33-0662986 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Camber 302, 6 Butler Street erwell, VIC, 3124 Australia of principal executive offices) (Registrant's tele 61 03 9882 6723 ephone number, including area code) Securities Registered ed Pursuant to Section 12(b) of the Act: None Securities Registered ed Pursuant to Section 12(g) of the Act: Common St Stock, \$0.001 par value per share Indica te by check mark if the registrant is a well-known seas soned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X] Indica te by check mark if the registrant is not required to file le reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes [] No [X] Act o all reports required to be filed by Section 13 or 15(d) of the Securities Exchanshorter period that the registrant was required to file such reports), and (2) h s.
+Yes [X] No [] Data 1 ed electronically and posted on its corporate Web site, if any, every Interactive Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding quired to submit and post such files).
+Yes [X] No [] contai s pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is next of registrant's knowledge, in definitive proxy or information statement amendment to this Form 10-K. [X] compa celerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the accelerated filer [] [X] (Do n ot check if a smaller reporting company) ging growth company [] Smaller reporting company [}] the registrant has elected not to use the extended transition period for complying ng with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []